hateradio/wbb/readme.md

 *   `Ctrl + m = [img][/img]` (Image)
 *   `Ctrl + d = {Delete}` (Erases your message!)

+There are several more depending on the site.

 ### Updates

+#### 8.2

+ *   Replace className and set/getAttribute with classList and dataset
+ *   Fix a margin issue for some stylesheets

 #### 8.1.1

- *   Adds support for torrentday.com, passthepopcorn.me, myanonamouse.net, broadcasthe.net
+ *   Add support for torrentday.com, passthepopcorn.me, myanonamouse.net, broadcasthe.net

 #### 8.1